goodbyeus/osu-beatmap-list/README.md

 ### Disclaimer
 - All trademarks are property of their respective owners and licensors.
-- This project is not affiliated with "osu", "ppy" or "Peppy".
+- This project is not affiliated with "osu!", "ppy" or "Peppy".